Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 ## And others…

 Bird and butterflies are not the only critters that we share our space with.
-Here comes our most noisy resident, a Meadow Katydid who never failed to let us know about its presence whenever we went to the yard.
+Here comes our most noisy resident this fall, a Meadow Katydid who never failed to let us know about its presence whenever we went to the yard.

 <iframe width="100%" height = "540" src="https://www.youtube.com/embed/WgC63F-Svww" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>